 Many collectors start out low on funds.
 Although gems can be quite expensive, you can still grow your collection on a budget.

 If your collection has a broad focus, you can start with any one of many inexpensive gem families.
 For example, you can often find quite affordable varieties of quartz, zircon, garnet, and topaz.
 Opaque gems, even high-quality material, are often inexpensive.
 These include turquoise, carnelian, agate, and onyx.

 For certain gems, such as alexandrite, a cat's eye cabochon will be less expensive than a faceted stone.
 These always make for an interesting addition to your collection.

 Origin often impacts price for many gems.
-For example, Colombian emeralds command a premium in today’s market, while emeralds from other sources are less expensive.
+For example, Colombian emeralds command a premium in today's market, while specimens from other sources are less expensive.